AppFair/appfair.github.io/index.md

 ### Source Transparency

 The App Fair's `integrate-release` build process is automatic; there is no individual review of apps when they are initially submitted, nor is there any manual review process for update releases.
-This allows the release and update processes to be free of delays and keeps the catalog unencumbered by subjective and inconsistent reviewer biases.
+This allows the release and update processes to be free of delays and keeps the catalog unencumbered by the subjective judgements of human reviewers.
 It also precludes the possibility of any pre-distribution "gate-keeping" to enforce content or policy.

 The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available forks of the base GitHub repository.